Mak-Sim/IRAPT/README.md

 </table>

 ### Conclusions
-<p>An instantaneous pitch estimation algorithm has been proposed.
+An instantaneous pitch estimation algorithm has been proposed.
 The algorithm has low sensitivity to rapid pitch modulations and provides accurate values with high time/frequency resolution.
-Due to its properties the algorithm can be useful in various applications such as speech analysis/synthesis and automatic rotational frequency tracking for mechanical devices. </p>
+Due to its properties the algorithm can be useful in various applications such as speech analysis/synthesis and automatic rotational frequency tracking for mechanical devices.

 ### Reference
 <p>[1] D. Talkin, "A Robust Algorithm for Pitch Tracking (RAPT)" in "Speech Coding & Synthesis", W B Kleijn, K K Paliwal eds, Elsevier ISBN 0444821694, 1995. </p>